openkraken/website/docs/plugins/plugin/development.en-US.md

 npm install kraken-npbt -g
 ```

-After the installation is complete, use the following command to initialize the project in the plug-in directory.
+After the installation is complete, use the following command to initialize the project in the plugin directory.
 It will generate the necessary compilation project files in the `bridge` directory.

 ```bash
 kraken-npbt configure